Fengtai, Beijing: Transportation

 The southwestern stretches of the 2nd, 3rd, 4th, 5th and 6th Ring Roads all run through the district, as well as the Jingshi Expressway (Jingzhu Expressway).

 Railway stations

 Beijing West railway station and Beijing South railway station are both located in the northeastern part of Fengtai, near its border with Xicheng District.
 Beijing Fengtai railway station opened in 2022.

 Metro

-Fengtai is currently served by twelve metro lines of the Beijing Subway:
+Fengtai is currently served by thirteen metro lines of the Beijing Subway: